Q: What is the Eastern New Mexico Rural Water System Project?

 A: Construction of the first phase of the Ute Reservoir water intake facility was completed in 2016.
 Finished Water 2 (FW2) pipeline connecting Clovis, and Cannon Air Force Base was completed in 2021.

-Every phase of the overall project is under development at this time.
-Finished Water 3 (FW3) connecting FW2 to Portales water system is currently under construction.
-Finished Water 1 (FW1) pipeline construction connecting from FW2 to the Water Treatment Plant (WTP) location has been awarded with Notice to Proceed on November 28, 2022.
-The Texico Lateral is being designed to 100% level with construction will begin soon after construction contract is awarded.
-The remaining transmission pipelines, Raw Water 3 (RW3), Raw Water 2 (RW2), Raw Water 1 (RW1), and Elida Lateral are all under design to the 90% level.
-ENMRWS Facilities including the Water Treatment Plant (WTP), Caprock Pump Station, Intake Facility Pump Station, Elida Pump Station, and Caprock Storage Tank are all under 100% design.
+Every phase of the overall project is under design or construction currently.
+Finished Water 3 (FW3) connecting FW2 to the Portales water system is currently under construction.
+Finished Water 1 (FW1) pipeline connecting from FW2 north to the Water Treatment Plant (WTP) location is also under construction.
+The Texico Lateral is 100% designed and is scheduled to go out to bid in early winter 2024.
+Raw Water 3 (RW3) from the WTP north to the edge of the Caprock was awarded April 25, 2024, and is currently in pre-mobilization construction.
+The remaining transmission pipelines, Raw Water 2 (RW2), Raw Water 1 (RW1), and Elida Lateral are all under design to the 100% level.
+ENMRWS Facilities including the Water Treatment Plant (WTP), Caprock Pump Station (CPS), Intake Facility Pump Station (IPS), Elida Pump Station, and Caprock Storage Tanks are all under 100% design.

 Q: Whom do I contact if I have questions?